 Make sure the price is right.

-Juan Pesqueira, an agent with Attorneys Realty who also owns a real estate appraisal business, says it’s important that condos are appropriately priced, even in this hot market.
+Juan Pesqueira, an agent with Attorneys Realty who also is a real estate appraiser, says it’s important that condos are appropriately priced, even in this hot market.
 “Overpriced homes still sit for a while and need reductions after two to three weeks if they’re not sold by then,” he says.
 “If it’s very overpriced, then you’ll get no offers, and it will sit.
 Pricing in the reasonable range will help to get possible multiple offers and even get over the asking price.”
 In fact, Juan says his secret to selling real estate fast is all about pricing not marketing.

 If a condo is overpriced, it can result in multiple price reductions, which is not ideal.
 It can drag the process out and end up wasting everyone’s time.